gateio/gateapi-python/docs/FuturesApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.FuturesApi(api_client)
-settle = 'usdt' # str | Settle currency
+settle = 'usdt' # str | Settle currency.
-contract = 'BTC_USDT' # str | Futures contract
+contract = 'BTC_USDT' # str | Futures contract.
 x_gate_exptime = '1689560679123' # str | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional) side = 'ask' # str | Specify all buy orders or all sell orders, both are included if not specified.
-Set to bid to cancel all buy orders, set to ask to cancel all sell ordersspecified.
-Set to bid to cancel all buy orders, set to ask to cancel all  (optional)
+Set to bid, set to ask to cancel all sell ordersspecified.
+Set to bid, set to ask to cancel all sell ordersspecified.
+Set to bid, set to ask to cancel all sell orders (optional)

 try:
-    # Cancel all `open` orders matched
+    # Cancel all `open` orders matched.
     api_response = api_instance.cancel_futures_orders(settle, contract, x_gate_exptime=x_gate_exptime, side=side)
     print(api_response)
 except GateApiException as ex: